SJang1/korea-president-petition-crawler/README.md

 ## What is the update plan
 * Makeing question when starting code first.
+* Checking +- so you can find easier
 * Auto generating JSON format so can be used in other services easier.
 * build it so can make everyone use it easier.